THRUSTDeltaV/slingshot/README.md

 _Accelerating trajectory into interstellar space._

-Slingshot is a new blockchain architecture under active development, with a strong focus on scalability, privacy and safety.
+Slingshot Protocol is a new blockchain architecture under active development, with a strong focus on scalability, privacy and safety.

 The Slingshot project consists of the following components: